Tamala David, PhD, MPA, MS, FNP

 She received her bachelor’s degree in Nursing and master’s degree in Public Administration (with an emphasis in Healthcare and a certificate in non-profit management) from the State University of New York (SUNY) College at Brockport.
 She received her master’s degree in Nursing, with specialty as a Family Nurse Practitioner, and PhD in Health Practice Research from the University of Rochester.

 She joined the Brockport nursing faculty in August of 2008.
 She also holds a faculty appointment at the University of Rochester.
 She has more than a decade of experience providing education related to community health nursing and Deaf Health to nurses and physicians at all levels (from students to seasoned clinicians/faculty) locally, nationally, and internationally.
-At the College at Brockport, she teaches courses related to Community Health Nursing and, in 2011, developed the department’s first study abroad course; Community Health Nursing Clinical in Costa Rica.
+At SUNY Brockport, she teaches courses related to Community Health Nursing and, in 2011, developed the department’s first study abroad course; Community Health Nursing Clinical in Costa Rica.
 She expanded her work with the department’s study abroad initiatives by developing the department’s first exchange program for nursing students and faculty from the University of Costa Rica.
 She currently leads the Department of Nursing’s International Education committee.

 She has been a member of the Rochester Prevention Research Center: National Center for Deaf Health Research (NCDHR) at the University of Rochester since 2004 and has been a member of other research/health project teams at the University of Rochester since 2015.
 Her projects have addressed population health issues at local, national, and international levels.
 She has presented at several local, national, and international professional meetings or conferences and has a growing body of published articles.